 As soon as the last player passes, the Round of Gambling ends immediately.
 You may not play cards that would affect the Round after this point unless the card explicitly states that you can.
-In particular, "Oh, I guess the Wench thought that was her tip..." (from earlier editions of RDI) may not be played after the last player has passed.
+In particular, "Oh, I guess the Wench thought that was her tip..." may not be played after the last player has passed.